 In order to share your device with someone, you just need to invite this user to your organization.

-Right now you can select Admin, Staff or User roles during the invitation.
-User should have a role with View Organization Devices permission in order to see your devices.
-Have in mind, that default User role doesn't have any permissions.
-You need to set required permissions for this and other roles.
-Otherwise, invited user will see the empty screen without any devices.
+Right now you can select Admin, Staff, or User roles during the invitation.
+Users should have a role with View Organization Devices permission in order to see their devices.
+Keep in mind, that the default User role doesn't have any permissions.
+You need to set the required permissions for this and other roles.
+Otherwise, the invited user will see the empty screen without any devices.

-You can transfer the device ownership to the user you want to share the device with within your organization (user should be invited to your organization).
-In that case, you can restrict the access of the user to other devices within organization, so user with permission View Own Devices will see only devices where he is the owner.
+You can transfer the device ownership to the user you want to share the device with within your organization (the user should be invited to your organization).
+In that case, you can restrict the access of the user to other devices within the organization, so the user with permission to View Own Devices will see only devices where he is the owner.

-In other words, users that don't have permission View Organization Devices can't see other organization devices.
+In other words, users who don't have permission to View Organization Devices can't see other organization devices.
 They can only see the devices where they are owners and only if they have View Own Devices permission.
-Users with View Organization Devices can see all devices within organization they belong to.
+Users with View Organization Devices can see all devices within the organization they belong to.

-This type of sharing is useful when you have only one user to share the device with and you don't want to isolate the device within other organization.
+This type of sharing is useful when you have only one user to share the device with and you don't want to isolate the device within another organization.

 For example, you want to share your garage door with your wife, so you both can view and control the garage doors.
-At the same time, you have other devices you're playing with, and you don't want your wife to see them (because one of the devices is drinking machine, so obviously you don't want your wife to be aware of it).
-You invite your wife with a role that has View Own Devices and Control Own Devices permissions, and you transfer the ownership of the garage doors device to the wife.
+At the same time, you have other devices you're playing with, and you don't want your wife to see them (because one of the devices is a beer machine, so obviously you don't want your wife to be aware of it).
+You invite your wife with a role that has View Own Devices and doesn't have Control Own Devices permission, and you transfer the ownership of the garage doors device to the wife.
 Now you (as administrator) can see all devices, and she (as device owner) can view and control only the garage doors device.

-You can create the sub organization, invite multiple users you want to share the device with and transfer the device ownership to one of those users (you still need to transfer the ownership, as the device transfer could be done only by the user email).
-For that type of sharing all users within sub organization should have View Organization Devices permission.
-Otherwise, device will be visible only for the owner of the device.
-Have in mind, that users from sub organizations never can see any data from the upper organization hierarchy.
+You can create the sub-organization, invite multiple users you want to share the device with and transfer the device ownership to one of those users (you still need to transfer the ownership, as the device transfer could be done only by the user email).
+For that type of sharing all users within sub-organization should have View Organization Devices permission.
+Otherwise, the device will be visible only to the owner of the device.
+Keep in mind, that users from sub-organizations never can see any data from the upper organization hierarchy.

-For example, now your children grown up, and you want to share your garage door with not only your wife but also with a children.
+For example, now your children are grown up, and you want to share your garage door with not only your wife but also with children.
 But, you still have your drinking machine (it was helping you while your children were growing), so you don't want to share it with your wife and children.
 The device can have only one owner.
-You can give View Organization Devices permission your to your family.
-However, in that case your family will see other devices within your organization.
-So you have to create a new sub organization, invite into it your family with View Organization Devices permissions, and now they will be able to view the garage doors.
-Sub organization has only one device, so your family will see only it.
-While you still be able to see the devices in own/root organization via the search and in the sub organization via organization switch.
+You can give View Organization Devices permission to your family.
+However, in that case, your family will see other devices within your organization.
+So you have to create a new sub-organization and invite into it your family with View Organization Devices permissions, and now they will be able to view the garage doors.
+Sub-organization has only one device, so your family will see only it.
+You still be able to see the devices in the own/root organization via the search and in the sub-organization via organization switch.